nortikin/sverchok/docs/nodes/modifier_change/separate_loose.rst

 -------

 Note that it doesn't take double vertices into account.
-There is not gurantee about the order of the outputs
+There is no guarantee about the order of the outputs